PlaneWXHelp

 Step 4: Multi-Model Consensus

-How three weather models are reconciled into a single assessment.
+How the models queried for your route are reconciled into a single assessment.

-HRRR, GFS, and ECMWF often report different CAPE values because they use different parcel types (surface-based, mixed-layer, most-unstable).
+The regional and global models queried for your route often report different CAPE values because they use different parcel types (surface-based, mixed-layer, most-unstable).
 To handle this:

 This “safety-first” approach prevents a single model from over-warning you (the median keeps the score grounded) while also preventing all models from silencing a real threat (the max keeps the gate honest).